 Compliance doesn’t always achieve security.

-Preparing For Todays Security Challenges
+Preparing For Today's Security Challenges

-Information technology has grown in leaps and bounds over the last two decades with the industry set to top $5 trillion in 2019.
-With this immense growth comes complex new compliance and security challenges.
-Industry insiders know that it’s increasingly important to understand and control how companies share, store, and receive information.
-IT compliance frameworks are now in place to ensure this regulation of data happens securely, but they can differ extensively.
+Information technology has grown in leaps and bounds over the last two decades. with the industry set to surpass $5 trillion in 2019.
+With this immense growth come complex new compliance and security challenges.
+Industry insiders understand that it’s increasingly important to control how companies share, store, and receive information.

 What are the Differences Between Compliance and Security?

-Compliance focuses on the kind of data handled and stored by a company and what regulatory requirements (frameworks) apply to its protection.
+Compliance focuses on the kind of data handled and stored by a company and what regulatory requirements apply to its protection.
 A company may have to align with multiple frameworks, and understanding these frameworks can be difficult.
-Their main goal is to manage risk and goes beyond information assets.
-They oversee policies, regulations, and laws and cover physical, financial, legal, or other types of risk.
-Compliance means ensuring an organization is complying to the minimum of the security-related requirements.
+The main goal is to manage risk beyond information assets.
+They encompass policies, regulations, and laws covering physical, financial, legal, or other types of risk.

 Compliance and Security Based on Specific Frameworks

-Specifically, compliance frameworks include:
+Compliance frameworks include:

 HIPAA